How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white to off-white, oblong, liuid filled, soft capsule with the letters "ENZ" printed in black contains 40 mg of enzalutamide.
-Nonmedicinal ingredients: caprylocaproyl macrogolglycerides, butylhydroxyanisole (E320), butylhydroxytoluene (E321).
-Capsule shell: gelatin, sorbitol sorbitan solution, glycerol, titanium dioxide (E171), and purified water.
-Printing ink: ethanol, ethyl acetate, propylene glycol, iron oxide black (E172), polyvinyl acetate phthalate, purified water, isopropyl, alcohol, macrogol 400, and ammonia solution concentrated.
+Each white to off-white, oblong, liquid filled, soft capsule with the letters "ENZ" printed in black contains 40 mg of enzalutamide.
+Nonmedicinal ingredients: caprylocaproyl macrogolglycerides, butylhydroxyanisole (E320), butylhydroxytoluene (E321); capsule shell: gelatin, sorbitol sorbitan solution, glycerol, titanium dioxide (E171), and purified water; printing ink: ethanol, ethyl acetate, propylene glycol, iron oxide black (E172), polyvinyl acetate phthalate, purified water, isopropyl, alcohol, macrogol 400, and ammonia solution concentrated.